Project-NISEI/cobra/README.md

    Ensure you own the domain you want to use.
 5. Do the same for cobra:nisei_domain.
 If you don't like the defaults for cobra:region and cobra:size, you can set them to slug values shown here: https://slugs.do-api.dev/.
 6. Check in the resulting Pulumi.stackname.yaml file to Git.
-If you prefer not to put the domain names in that file, they can be encrypted by adding `--secret` to the `pulumi config set` command.
-If you do that, note that the domain names will be displayed in GitHub Actions output when the HTTPS certificate is created.
-You may want to delete the workflow runs where that happens.
 7. Add an entry to trigger deploying your stack in `deploy/bin/github-actions-plan-deployment`.
 There's an example there that deploys on all pushes to a certain branch.
 You can make a branch for your deployed environment so you can deploy by pushing to that branch.